MohammedSH2001/MohammedSH2001/README.md

 Mohammed Al-Shaawesh

-Mobile Application Developer specializing in Flutter and Dart, with strong experience in UI/UX design using Figma.
+Mobile Application Developer specializing in Flutter and Dart, with  in UI/UX design using Figma.
 I build scalable, modern, and user-friendly mobile applications with clean architecture and high-quality interfaces.

 Technical Skills